hennesb/all-things-isam/README.md

 ## Before you start
-- Ensure docker and docker compose installed on the host machine
+- Ensure docker and docker compose are installed on the host machine
 - Ansible in installed is installed on the host machine